LingxiaoShawn/LingxiaoShawn.github.io/_pages/about.md

 I finished my Master in [ECE](https://www.ece.cmu.edu/) department at Carnegie Mellon Univrsity, and Bachelor (while I was in power system area) in EE department at Xi'an Jiaotong University.

-My twin brother [Lingfei Zhao](https://phy.duke.edu/people/lingfei-zhao) works on his physics Ph.D. at Duke University.
+I have a twin brother [Lingfei Zhao](https://phy.duke.edu/people/lingfei-zhao) pursuing his Ph.D. of Physics at Duke University.
+We enjoy games togethor :).

 Email: my first name at cmu.edu